DataDog/kics/documentation/rules/terraform/azure/aks_network_policy_misconfigured.md

 }
 ```

-A secure AKS configuration explicitly sets a network policy, for example:
+A secure AKS configuration explicitly sets a network policy.
+For example:

 ```
 network_profile {